Signs of Poisoning in Dogs

 Most toxic substances do not, however, have a specific antidote and are managed in a similar way.
 The treatment can include:

 - Offering Activated Charcoal.
-This black, messy substance is either syringed into the mouth or added to some tasty food for the dog to ingest.
+Black, messy substance is syringed into the mouth or added to some tasty food for the dog to ingest.
 It coats the lining of the stomach and the intestine, preventing further absorption of any dangerous substance.

 - Starting some Intravenous fluids.
 These are often used but are especially important when a dog has eaten something that could adversely affect its kidneys.
-They are given through a catheter that is placed into a vein, usually for a day or two.
-They are also useful for those that are vomiting and/or not eating as they prevent dehydration and can provide a source of salts and sugars.
+They are given through a catheter placed into a vein, usually for a day or two.
+They are also useful for vomiting and/or not eating as they prevent dehydration and provide a source of salts and sugars.

 - Providing specific medications.
 A good example of this is when a dog has eaten a large amount of chocolate and has a dangerously elevated heart rate.
 They will be given medication (beta-blockers) to slow the heart and prevent any arrhythmias which could be life-threatening.